 This leads to pain, swelling and occasional deformity of the joint.
 You may need surgery if your symptoms are severe.
 There are three surgical options:

-This involves removing the damaged ankle joint and fusing the talus bone to the tibia to form a stiff, but pain-free, ankle.
+Ankle fusion involves removing the damaged ankle joint and fusing your talus bone to your tibia to form a stiff but pain-free ankle.

-This involves removing the worn-out ends of the tibia and talus bones and replacing them with artificial ends made from plastic or metal.
-Unlike an ankle fusion, a replacement allows the patient to move the joint after surgery.
+An ankle replacement involves taking out the worn-out ends of your tibia and talus bones and replacing them with artificialends made out of plastic or metal.
+Unlike an ankle fusion, a replacement allows you to move your joint after surgery.